lgaudencio/footy-fever/README.md

 * As both award sections use the same function, the global keyword has to be called upon to change the name of the award.

 * For award placement, a random number is generated between 1 and 3, if the number generated is a 1, it will display a message to the user congratulating them on the award.
 If the number generated is a 2, it will display to the user that they placed second and if a 3 is generated, it will display to the user that they played third.

+### Play Again

+* Once the user finishes the game, they will be prompted whether to end the game or to restart and play again.
+If the user enters ‘yes’ the game will restart and if ‘no’ is entered the game will end.
+Both lower and uppercase inputs will be accepted.
+The user is alerted with an error message if their input is not valid and the option of restarting the game is shown again.

+* If the user decides to play again, they will be taken back to the start.
+In case the user needs to see the instructions again, they can do so as the main menu will be displayed again.

+* If the user decides to end the game there, then a message thanking the user for playing will be displayed.
+The game is then quit by using the exit() method.

+* Import os was used in the play_again() function, this was so that the screen will be cleared if the user decides to play again.
+It ensures that the user has no obstructions when playing a new game.

+* If the user enters neither ‘yes’ or ‘no’, an error message will be displayed stating to the user to enter either ‘yes’ or ‘no’ and the question will be displayed again.

 ## Flow Control